MdAkbar05/MD_Akbar_Hossan_CBF-029_Video_Production_and_Editing/Assignment_3/Edit-video-with-intro-outro/readme.txt

 Assignment name: Create a video with intro, outro, transition and any so many effect.
-My Topics: Cristian Romero best tackle.
+My Topics: Speedy car racing show up.